The ever-influential US News and World Report’s ranking of top US law schools are out!

 The bulk of the weight (40%) in these rankings comes from “peer-assessment scores,” evaluations from professors, judges, firm hiring partners, and other eminent members of the legal field.
 These peer-assessment scores are a relatively good measure of a school’s prestige and the perception of the quality of its graduates.

 The next most significant component is the school’s selectivity (25%), as measured predominately by incoming students’ median LSAT and GPA scores.
 A tiny bit of this part of ranking comes from a school’s acceptance rate, although this has been deemphasized, perhaps because it is easy for schools to game.
 Measuring median LSAT and GPA scores is a good proxy for determining which schools can attract the most desirable applicants.

 The next part (20%) is placement success, which measures a school’s ability to place students into desirable full-time legal positions.
 Luckily, more data has become available on this for the USNWR to measure, and rankings changes in recent years likely reflect that.
 In addition to job placement numbers, a small portion of placement success is determined by the school’s bar passage rates.

 Faculty Resources (weighted at 15%) includes data such as how much a school spends per student and that school’s student-to-faculty ratio.
 Many have been critical of these criteria for helping to drive the rising cost of legal education.

 Despite criticisms, the USNWR rankings do a reasonably good job of measuring the broader perception in the legal world regarding the relative prestige of law schools.
-In a prestige profession, that matters a lot.
+Given the importance of prestige in this profession, it is kind of a big deal.
 All things being equal, schools that rank higher on this list tend to provide better opportunities overall.

 But How Much Do The Rankings Really Matter?